MicrosoftDocs/sandbox/sandbox/snippets/101functions/queue-storage/poision-queue-messages.md

 ## Poison queue messages with Azure Storage Queue Triggers
-If a function triggered by a `QueueTrigger` fails, the Azure Functions runtime will automatically try that function five times for that specific queue message.
+If a function triggered by a `QueueTrigger` fails, the Azure Functions runtime automatically retries that function five times for that specific queue message.
-If the message continues to fail, then the bad message will moved to a "poison" queue.
+If the message continues to fail, then the bad message is moved to a "poison" queue.
 The name of the queue will be based on the original + "-poison".

-For example, for a storage queue named `myqueue` then resultant poison queue will be named `myqueue-poison`.
+For example, a storage queue named `myqueue` results in a poison queue named `myqueue-poison`.

 ```csharp